Sausage and Egg Casserole Recipe

 - 1. In a skillet, brown and crumble sausage; drain and set aside.
 In a large bowl, beat eggs; add milk, salt and mustard.
 Stir in bread cubes, cheese and sausage.

-- 2. Pour into a greased 11-in. x 7-in. baking dish.
+- 2. Pour into a greased 11x7-in. baking dish.
 Cover and refrigerate for 8 hours or overnight.
 Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 40 minutes or until a knife inserted near the center comes out clean.
-Yield: 8-10 servings.
+Bake, uncovered, at 350° for 40 minutes or until a knife inserted in center comes out clean.
+Yield: 10 servings.

 Reviews for Sausage and Egg Casserole